 By using one or more of these monetization ideas, you can turn your Facebook group into a profitable and sustainable business that provides value to your audience.
 Monetizing your Facebook Group doesn’t have to be scary or overwhelming.
 The key is to choose monetization ideas that align with your group’s niche and interests and provide real value to your members while maintaining transparency and authenticity in your promotions.

-Need Help with Your Community?
+Want Help with Your Group Strategy?

 Team Kubo specializes in online community design, development and growth.
 Whether you need help with strategy, training your admin team or day-to-day management of your group, we can help.
 The first step is to complete our no-cost community health assessment, so we can identify your needs and customize a plan to get the results you desire.